 It is typical that chronic lymphedema will progress from the toes or fingers proximally.
 The skin located at these areas is usually fairly thin, which makes it easier to show signs of thickening.

-Stemmer’s Sign is a useful tool for screening patients and once a lymphedema diagnosis is rendered, it is important to understand the proper management needed.
-See here for more information.
+Stemmer’s Sign is a useful tool for screening patients and once a lymphedema diagnosis is rendered, it is important to understand the proper management needed for the lymphatic system.

 Lymphedema Skin Care Mnemonic1

-Lifestyle changes lessen risk of starting or worsening lymphedema.
+Lifestyle changes lessen the risk of starting or worsening lymphedema.